go-kratos/go-kratos.dev/src/content/docs/blades/Tutorial/obserability.md

 ---

 :::note
 Blades provides rich features to help developers observe and diagnose application performance.
-This document presents an observability example for monitoring AI performance.
+This document will present an observability example for monitoring AI performance.
 :::

 ## Code Example

 :::note
 Before running this example, please check if the APIKEY is configured.
 :::

 ### 1. Initialize Tracing

 ```go
 // Initialize OpenTelemetry tracer provider
 func createTracerProvider() {